Mayor 2001 to 2010, Central Otago District

 Warm homes Clean Air - a project that began in my office after some fairly pointed hints by then Dunedin North Labour MP Pete Hodgson, and then newly-elected MP for Otago David Parker.

 Over the subsequent years this project has (and still is) improved the quality of life in thousands of Otago households, with multi-million dollar funding from EECA and others.

-Project Hayes - whether you think we won or lost, hearing the evidence in Central Otago - something the government did not support, but that I argued for - added value to the outcome
+Project Hayes - whether you think we won or lost, hearing the evidence in Central Otago - something the government did not support, but that as district mayor I argued for - added value to the outcome

 Health camp - saved!
-A thousand-strong march through Roxburgh, promoted by me, with the support of Roxburgh community board members, in the week the board met in Wellington to decide its fate, almost certainly 'saved' the camp.
+A 300-strong march through Roxburgh, promoted by me, with the support of Roxburgh community board members, in the week the board met in Wellington to decide its fate, almost certainly 'saved' the camp.
 But now, years later, the camp is gone, victim to changes in fashion and in political correctness, and too small to matter to those who count.
 Saved?
 NOT!

 Horticulture branding project - an Otago Forward project driven out of my office, intending to capture the premium value in international markets of Central Otago's apples, apricots and cherries.
 Now manifest as Central Otago Premium Fruit Ltd

 China - building person-to-person relationships that will bring business to Central Otago.
 Perhaps, in retrospect, should say 'could have'?
 And now, 2019, not so clear-cut as it seemed in the mid 2000s.
 There's no doubt that China will be a big factor in New Zealand's future, for good or not so good.
 Understanding how and why is very important.

 Ths event - for example - was entirely due to personal contacts between my office and senior officials in Henan Province in China, an offshoot of a sister city relationship, and my two visits to China while mayor.